FAQ

 What supplies will I need for our classes?

 We will also need traction for class.
 Puppies don’t feel comfortable sliding around on slippery floors.
 Please avoid hanging poo bag holders on the handle of your leash or tying knots in the leash.
 All of these items are pieces of equipment with particular uses.
 They need to be unencumbered, well-fitted and maintained.
+You’ll receive a Recap Pack for Puppy Level 1 and 2 they include specifics that you’ll need handy for a particular class.

 5.